DenverArtMuseum/her-brush/content/exhibition/introduction.md

 >gives a hazy sense of<br />
 >a long life to come.<br />

-TODO: insert signature figure

 {{< q-figure id="2018-259-1-2" >}}

 The interior of both of these teabowls is inscribed with poems by the nun-artist Ōtagaki Rengetsu.
 While the signatures also read “Rengetsu,” they were not made by her.
 And yet, they are not forgeries.
 (Though, owing to her fame, she was often faked.)

-They were made as a tribute by her collaborator and admirer, Kuroda Kōryō.
+They were made as a tribute by her collaborator and admirer Kuroda Kōryō.
 After her death, he even took the name “Rengetsu II” and continued her legacy.
 His seal appears on both bowls.

 >“The Three Obediences—I’ve had none all my life.”<br />
 >— Ema Saikō